A nuclear reactor physics engineer by training, Victor has solid experience in the design and deployment of digital engineering tools.

 - Simulation: modelling the operation and physical constraints applied to an environment.

-Through simulation, data collected on the evolution of the system throughout its life cycle (real and/or virtual), creating multiple scenarios to enable better understanding of operating dynamics and inform decision-making.
+Through simulation, data is collected on the evolution of the system throughout its life cycle (real and/or virtual), creating multiple scenarios to enable better understanding of operating dynamics and inform decision-making.

 Effective data management is vital to ensure the success of the construction phases of new nuclear programmes.
-This is especially important as the stages between the decision to commit to a nuclear project, the actual start of construction work and then the production of electricity are numerous and involve numerous stakeholders over long periods.
+This is especially important as the stages between the decision to commit to a nuclear project, the actual start of construction work and then the production of electricity are numerous and involve multiple stakeholders over long periods.
 They require the mastery of massive volumes of ever-evolving data from the study phases to commissioning over a period of 10 to 15 years.

-The benefits of digital twins are numerous: for example, better accessibility of asset data through graphical representation; prioritisation of investments by cross-referencing historical data with captured data and human expertise; greater anticipation and increased performance thanks to the simulated maintenance operations; and optimisation of operations thanks to the simulated unit shutdown scenarios.
+The benefits of digital twins are numerous: for example, better accessibility of asset data through graphical representation; prioritisation of investments by cross-referencing historical data with captured data and human expertise; greater anticipation and increased performance thanks to simulated maintenance operations; and optimisation of operations thanks to simulated unit shutdown scenarios.

 Having successfully delivered this technology within numerous projects in recent years, Assystem’s teams have been able to identify several recurring use cases:

-- Facilitating access to data and reinforce the quality and integrity of information.
+- Facilitating access to data and reinforcing the quality and integrity of information.
 For example, within the CEA’s installations and refurbishment works framework at Marcoule (France), efficient structuring of information using a digital twin enabled continuity in the data life cycle (from its source, as close to the field as possible, to its use).
 This reinforced the reliability of the information, particularly during site visits to detect discrepancies and gaps.
 This is an example of a Static Digital Twin, but with a strong interconnection with the field via dematerialised forms.

 - Identifying future problems, such as a conflict of space.
 One key solution is 4D, enabling the creation of a 3D view with the time-sequencing of operations.
 This approach was adopted during a project to create a 3D representation of the steps involved for the installation of specific nuclear systems to consolidate the test sequence.